natarajan0007/agentic-era-hack/README.md

 - **Infrastructure:** The infrastructure is managed as code using Terraform.
 - **Deployment:** The services are deployed as containers on Google Cloud Run.

-## How the Agent (AURA) Works

-AURA is built on the Google Agent Development Kit (ADK) and leverages a powerful Gemini model.
-Its architecture is designed for complex, multi-turn conversations and tool use.

-1.  **Session Management:** Every conversation with AURA is stored in a Session Store.
-This allows the agent to maintain context throughout the conversation.
-2.  **Memory Bank:** AURA has a Memory Bank that stores information as embeddings.
-This allows the agent to recall relevant information from past conversations.
-3.  **Tool Use:** AURA can use a set of tools to perform actions.
-These tools are exposed by the `toolbox` service and allow the agent to interact with the database and other services.
-For example, AURA can use a tool to search for a document in the knowledge base or to create a new ticket.
-4.  **Chain-of-Thought:** AURA uses a chain-of-thought process to break down complex requests into smaller, manageable sub-tasks.
-It can then use its tools to execute these sub-tasks and provide a comprehensive response.

 ## AURA Agent Capabilities

 ### ERD Diagram